 - Become certified LID Design or Operations/Maintenance with Ecology.
 More>>

-- Clark County will be hosting a series of workshops and trainings for various audiences interested in learning more about LID in our community.
+- Clark County has hosted a series of workshops and trainings for various audiences interested in learning more about LID in our community.